Team4028/2022-Season/README.md

-# Team 4028
-## FRC Season 2022

-### competition branch (main)
+### development branch
-this branch is for competition-ready code, NOT one-off testing and quick development
+This branch is for development purposes; feel free to branch off and change as needed when doing any testing or development activities.